srijanone/opendevportal/README.md

-# OpenDevX
+# OpenDevPortal

-OpenDevX is a product framework to build custom developer portals.
+OpenDevPortal is a product framework to build custom developer portals.
-Whether you're a SaaS company looking to publish APIs for App developers or a Financial institution with a sprawling OpenBanking API program, you can use OpenDevX to engineer a bespoke developer experience.
+Whether you're a SaaS company looking to publish APIs for App developers or a Financial institution with a sprawling OpenBanking API program, you can use OpenDevPortal to engineer a bespoke developer experience.

-Some of OpenDevX's most unique features:
+Some of OpenDevPortal's most unique features:
 - API Program & Product Management with access control
 - Fully Customizable Developer Experience & Program Branding
 - Connector based architecture (to API gateways & integration systems)